JordanT111596/starter-sql-lessons/README.md

 # starter-sql-lessons
-Lessons for beginning SQL learning
+These are lessons for beginning the SQL learning journey

+Make sure you have MySQL Workbench or Sequel Pro or something of the sort